The Inception of the Sunni-Shi’i (Shia) Divide

 Per an Egyptian television interview with Dr. Ibrahim, the Sunni-Shi’i sects share the same Islamic fundamentals and beliefs.
 Both divisions draw faith elements and articles from Islam’s sources: the Qur’an and the Traditions of Prophet Muhammad, the Hadith.
 When the Hadith turns into action, it is called Sunnah.

-Schools of Thought and Their Varieties
+Schools of Fiqh and Their Varieties

-The schools of thought developed due to the influx of people entering Islam in the conquered land.
+The schools of fiqh developed due to the influx of people entering Islam in the conquered land.
 No fiqh or jurisprudent standards were in place for people to draw from.
 Fiqh schools tackle many matters, including civics, marital, inheritance, legal, and penal.

 Conclusion